MyZenKey/sp-sdk-ios/README.md

 ## Configure Project Verify SDK

-After you add the source via submodule or manually, then configure the Project Verify SDK as follows:
+After you add the source via a submodule or manually, configure the Project Verify SDK as follows:

 1. Add `CarriersSharedAPI.xcodeproj` to your application's Xcode project.